umesh2407/Twitter_Clone/README.md

-# Twitter_Clone
+#Twitter Clone

-A Full Stack Twitter Application made with a MERN Stack.
+A full Stack MERN application which is a clone for the Twitter Application.